ssokolova01/Visualization-Projects/HackBio_Visualization_Stage_2/README.md

 **Task 0 - Orientation and data hygiene**

-Identify the Figure 2 panels (a–g) in the source paper, inspect the Excel file and map each sheet to a panel.
+Identify the Figure 2 panels (a-g) in the source paper, inspect the Excel file and map each sheet to a panel.
 Required packages: `readxl`, `ggplot2`, `pheatmap`, `igraph`.
 A transparency helper function and a 20-colour HackBio palette (`hb_pal`) were provided for consistent styling.

 **Task 1 - Panel 2a: cell-type ratio distributions**
 Read sheet `a`.
 Boxplot of `new_ratio` grouped by `cell_type`, matching label orientation, relative scaling and outlier visibility.